What is a Ladybird Spider?

 This colourful creature lives on lowland heathland, building vertical, silk-lined burrows, crowned with a silk canopy which they use to ambush the insects they feed on.
 Females and immature males are mostly black; the males develop that glorious red abdomen with black spots once they are ready to breed.

 The Ladybird Spider depends on lowland heathland, but so much of this habitat has been lost over the last century, for forestry, farmland or built on.
 For over 70 years, the spider was thought to be extinct in Britain, until a few were discovered at a single site in Dorset in 1980.
 Conservation work means there are now 14 populations and nearly 1,000 individuals, but it is still very vulnerable.

-How we will help the Ladybird Spider
+How we helped the Ladybird Spider